gis-ops/tutorials/qgis/QGIS_PublishRepository.md

 **Goals**:

-- set up a QGIS repository, either directly on the host machine **or** via `docker-compose`
+- set up a QGIS repository, either directly on the host machine **or** via docker-compose
 - set up Apache to serve the repository, optionally protected with [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 - register private repository with QGIS

 > **Disclaimer**
 >
 > Validity confirmed for **Ubuntu 18.04** and **QGIS <= v3.10.2**.
-The usage of `docker-compose` _should_ make this tutorial platform-independent.
+The usage of docker-compose _should_ make this tutorial platform-independent.

 ## Introduction

-Sometimes you simply can't (or want) to adhere to QGIS [hard](https://plugins.qgis.org/publish/) or soft requirements for its hosted public plugin repository, including (but not limited to):
+Sometimes you simply can't adhere to QGIS [hard](https://plugins.qgis.org/publish/) requirements for its hosted public plugin repository.
+There are also some softer etiquette rules or project requirements like

 - branding of plugins with company logos, links to paid content etc.
 - intentionally restricted user base
 - commercial client restrictions

-Instead of distributing zipped packages to your clients making it harder for them, why not use QGIS amazing flexibility and offer your users/clients the comfort of installing and updating plugins directly though QGIS?
+And instead of distributing zipped packages to your clients, why not use QGIS amazing flexibility and offer your users/clients the comfort of installing and updating plugins directly though QGIS?
 Exactly, sounds great and you'll see shortly how trivial that is.

 **Be sure to review the license requirements for your QGIS plugins in the case of a private plugin repository, included in [Conclusions](#conclusions).**